Outdoor Recreation in Jackson County, IN

 The East Fork White River flows diagonally through Jackson County and provides multiple public access points throughout the county, which can be found by clicking this link.
 The Muscatatuck River borders Vernon and Washington townships as well as Jackson and Washington Counties and also has multiple public access points.
 Those who use the rivers in Jackson County are urged to take all safety precautions and read through regulations before embarking.
 Read more by clicking this link.

 Kayaking is a growing hobby in Jackson County with many using the East Fork White River and Muscatatuck River as a way to get out and explore nature.
 Kayaks are also permitted at Jackson-Washington State Forest, Starve Hollow State Recreation Area and Muscatatuck National Wildlife Refuge.
 Starve Hollow even offers kayak rentals that can be used on its lake during your trip.
+Pathfinder Outfitters offers guided kayak tours in Jackson County.
+Click here to learn more about the tours and for pricing.

 Photograph a flock of sandhill cranes during their annual spring migration as several locations in Jackson County are resting places for the birds.
 Spy a bald eagle in flight, watch river otters snuggle together on the rocks, or gaze at deer as they graze through the countryside.